Welcome to our Myanmar !

-POST Myanmar’s mail services are behind the times like many other aspects of Burmese industry.
-While the mail system is quite affordable it can be unreliable and on occasion mail can be lost.
-If you happen to buy anything valuable while in Myanmar it is not recommended that you mail it home but rather take it home with you when you depart the country.
-If you purchase anything that you absolutely need to ship back as opposed to bring with you on the plane we recommend using a reputable courier such as DHL.
-DHL is reliable but has its price.
-If you happen to purchase an extremely large or heavy item there are options for shipping it however you will have to consult your guide as to those options if the situation should arise.
-MOBILE PHONES Myanmar has started to implement international roaming agreements with some overseas telecommunication providers.
+Myanmar has started to implement international roaming agreements with some overseas telecommunication providers.
 Please check before your trip with your telecommunication provider if you can use your mobile phone in Myanmar.
 Otherwise, your handset and SIM card from your home country will not work.
 Even if your mobile and SIM card from your country of origin work in Myanmar you will not be able to send messages (SMS) abroad.
 The price of local SIM cards has dropped considerably in the past year.
-SIM cards from Ooredoo and Telenor are on sale for 1,500 Ks (1.5 USD) or the government-operated MPT is around the same price.
-The service is best in major cities but smaller towns are also now connected to the network but with less reliable service.
-There is also the possibility to purchase mobile internet, but it can be extremely slow or not available.
+SIM cards from Ooredoo and Telenor are on sale for 1,500 MMK (~1 USD) or the government-operated MPT is around the same price.
+The service is best in major cities but smaller towns are also now connected to the network with less reliable service.
+There is also the possibility to purchase mobile internet; but, it can be extremely slow or not available.

 Airport System in Myanmar

-Baggage allowance on domestic flight is limited to 20 kg.
-A fee of maximum 3 USD per kg is charged for excess luggage but most of the time, if it is only a few kilograms extra, the airline waves this fee.
-Excess luggage can be left in Yangon hotels for collection on return from upcountry.
-Passengers are permitted one piece of hand luggage which should have a maximum length of 56 cm (22 inches), width of 45 cm (18 inches) and depth of 25 cm (10 inches) including all handles, side pockets, wheels etc. However, in practise These Regulation are not followed properly.
+Baggage allowance on domestic flights is limited to 20 kg.
+A fee of a maximum 3 USD per kilogram is charged for excess luggage; but, most of the time, if it is only a few kilograms extra, the airlines waive this fee.
+Excess luggage can be left in Yangon hotels for collection on return from the upcountry.
+Passengers are permitted one piece of hand luggage which should have a maximum length of 56 cm (22 inches), a width of 45 cm (18 inches), and a depth of 25 cm (10 inches) including all handles, side pockets, wheels etc. However, in practice, these regulations are not followed properly.

-AIRPORT TAXES The domestic airport tax (2000 Kyat) and the international airport tax (15 USD) are included in the air ticket and is not needed to be paid at the airport when checking in
+The domestic airport tax (2000 MMK) and the international airport tax (15 USD) are included in the air ticket and is unneeded to be paid at the airport when checking in.

-ARRIVAL FORMALITIES After arrival at Yangon International Airport queue up at the immigration counters with a filled-out arrival card and your passport with your visa stamped inside.
+After arrival at the Yangon International Airport, queue up at the immigration counters with a filled-out arrival card and your passport with your visa stamped inside.
 After passing immigration, collect your luggage from the luggage belt and proceed to the customs counter.
 Hand over your filled-out customs form to the officer.
-Please be informed that Mobile phones and laptops are no longer kept in storage on arrival as is still written in some guidebooks and websites.
-For more information about the formalities upon arrival, please have a look at the official website of Myanmar Customs: http://www.myanmarcustoms.gov.mm/ passengerdeclaration.aspx COMPANIES AÉRIENNES We use the following domestic airlines.
-All seven airlines fly French-Italian ATR turboprop planes (Avions de Transports Régionaux), a type of plane well suited for the local conditions, airports and distances.
-The configuration is 70-seats (ATR 72) in rows of 4 seats with a middle aisle.
-Entry exit is at the back of the plane.
-Standard one class configuration; there is no business class on Myanmar domestic airlines.Back to Index
+Please be informed that mobile phones and laptops are no longer kept in storage on arrival as is still written in some guidebooks and websites.
+For more information about the formalities upon arrival, please have a look at the official website of Myanmar Customs: http://www.myanmarcustoms.gov.mm/ passengerdeclaration.aspx